thoas/picfit/README.rst

 Redirect to an image.

-Your file will be processed synchronously then the redirection will be performed.
+Your file will be generated synchronously then the redirection will be performed.

-The first query will be slower but next ones will be faster because the name of the processed file will be stored on your key/value store.
+The first query will be slower but next ones will be faster because the name of the generated file will be stored on your key/value store.

 Get
 ---

 Retrieve information about an image.

-Your file will be processed synchronously then you will get the following information:
+Your file will be generated synchronously then you will get the following information:

-* **filename** - Filename of your processed file
+* **filename** - Filename of your generated file
-* **path** - Relative path of your processed file
+* **path** - Path of your generated file
-* **url** - Absolute url of your processed file (only if ``base_url`` is available on your destination storage)
+* **url** - Absolute url of your generated file (only if ``base_url`` is available on your destination storage)

-The first query will be slower but next ones will be faster because the name of the processed file will be stored on your key/value store.
+The first query will be slower but next ones will be faster because the name of the generated file will be stored on your key/value store.

 Expect the following result: